What to Pack For Your Au Pair Adventure Abroad

 2. Prioritize Comfort and Practicality

-You don’t want to think about your clothes while on-duty with the kids.
+You don’t want to be thinking about your clothes while on duty with the children.

 Choose: